-The Bonds and the Notes are offered for delivery when, as and if issued, and received by the Underwriter, subject to the final approving opinion of Robinson & Cole LLP, Bond Counsel, of Hartford, Connecticut.
+The Bonds are offered for delivery when, as and if issued, and received by the Underwriter, subject to the final approving opinion of Robinson & Cole LLP, Bond Counsel, of Hartford, Connecticut.
 Certain matters will be passed upon for the Underwriter by Shipman & Goodwin LLP, of Hartford, Connecticut.
 Certain legal matters will be passed upon by the City's Disclosure Counsel, Murtha Cullina LLP, of Hartford, Connecticut.
-It is expected that delivery of the Bonds and the Notes in definitive form will be made on or about October 28, 2014 through the facilities of DTC.
+It is expected that delivery of the Bonds in definitive form will be made on or about November 18, 2014 through the facilities of DTC.
+The Registrar, Transfer Agent, Paying Agent, Certifying Agent and Escrow Agent for the Bonds will be U.S. Bank National Association, Hartford, Connecticut.